Virasoro constraints on moduli of sheaves and vertex algebras: Introduction

 \subsection{Acknowledgement}

-The authors would like to thank Y. Bae, D. van Bree, J. Gross, A. Henriques, D. Joyce, M. Kool, H. Liu, A. Mellit, G. Oberdieck, A. Oblomkov and R. Pandharipande for many conversations about the Virasoro constraints on moduli spaces of sheaves.
+The authors would like to thank Y. Bae, D. van Bree, J. Gross, A. Henriques, D. Joyce, M. Kool, H. Liu, A. Mellit, G. Oberdieck, A. Oblomkov, R. Pandharipande and W. Pi for many conversations about the Virasoro constraints on moduli spaces of sheaves.

 The first and third authors were supported by ERC-2017-AdG-786580-MACI.
 The second author is supported by the grant SNF-200020-182181.
 The project received funding from the European Research Council (ERC) under the European Union Horizon 2020 research and innovation programme (grant agreement 786580).